liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### Pull mode

 One of the two operating modes of a chain of processors.
-In pull mode, a user or an application obtains references to the `Pullable` objects of the downstream processors of the chain, and calls their `pull()` method to ask for new output events.
+In <!--\index{pull mode} pull mode-->pull mode<!--/i-->, a user or an application obtains references to the `Pullable` objects of the downstream processors of the chain, and calls their `pull()` method to ask for new output events.
 When using a chain of processors in pull mode, the chain must be closed at its inputs.
 The opposite mode is called *push mode*.

 #### `Pump`

-@palette Core@ Processor that repeatedly pulls its input, and pushes the resulting events to its output.
+@palette Core@ <!--\index{Pump@\texttt{Pump}} A-->A<!--/i--> `Processor` that repeatedly pulls its input, and pushes the resulting events to its output.
 The `Pump` is a way to bridge an upstream part of a processor chain that works in *pull* mode, to a downstream part that operates in *push* mode.

 Graphically, this processor is represented as: